-Alzheimer’s disease is the common form of dementia, whose effect is a progressive loss of cognitive abilities.
-Some families may choose to place their loved one with Alzheimer’s into a memory care community, a type of long-term care that is designed to meet the needs of a person with Alzheimer’s disease or dementia.
-It provides around the clock care and assistance with the tasks of daily life, such as bathing, dressing, grooming, medications, etc. They also provide daily recreational programming and outings, all tailored to your loved one’s ability, so there is always something fun and social to do.
+Memory care communities provide round-the-clock care and assistance with the tasks of daily living, such as bathing, dressing, grooming, and taking medications.
+They also provide recreational programming and outings, all tailored to your loved one’s abilities and interests, so there is always something fun and social to do.

 When deciding whether it’s time for memory care, it can be helpful to consider these questions offered by the Alzheimer’s Association:

-- Is the person with dementia becoming unsafe in his/her current home?
+- Is it unsafe for the person with dementia to remain in his/her current home?

 - Is the health of the person with dementia (or the health of the caregiver) at risk?